PSYC 4991 Directed Study Research [4 SH course]

 The following are examples of Directed Study positions currently available; this is not an exhaustive list, and you should feel free to contact any of the professors listed above if you are interested in working with them!

-- The phonology and reading lab studies the sound patterns of spoken language and their role in reading ability and dyslexia, and their link to sign language phonology.
-Interested students should contact Xu Zhao or Amanda Dupuis for further information.
+The phonology and reading lab studies the sound patterns of spoken language and their role in reading ability and dyslexia, and their link to sign language phonology.
+If you are interested, please visit our website, or contact Xu Zhao or Amanda Dupuis for further information.

 - Need to fulfill your Psychology major (or Behavioral Neuroscience major) lab course requirement?
 The Lifespan Emotional Development lab (LEDlab) is seeking research assistants for the Fall 2014 semester.
 Students working in the lab in the spring semester will be eligible for directed study lab credit (PSYC 4991), or can work on a volunteer basis.
 Dr. Derek Isaacowitz’s LEDlab uses eye-tracking to investigate the links between attention and emotion throughout the adult lifespan.
 The LEDlab is a great place for bright and motivated undergraduates to get hands-on experience in running psychological studies, collecting data, and working in a dynamic team environment, which may provide invaluable experience for graduate school or future careers.
 As a lab member, your duties may include scheduling and running research participants (both students and older adults), working with data, as well as other organizational aspects of the psychology lab.
 Students in the lab course will also get training in research design and psychology writing.
 If you are interested, please email email@example.com to set up an appointment.